leventeBajczi/changing-LEDs/README.md

 ## Wiring
 * Pins 5, 18, 19 are RED, GREEN and BLUE, respectively (high-active)
 * If overall current exceeds the 40mA allowed by the GPIO pins, or higher than 5V is needed, then use transistors with their Base connected to the above mentioned pins.
-Othrwise (e.g. with a single LED) connect their positive ends to these pins.
+Otherwise (e.g. with a single LED) connect their positive ends to these pins.

 ## Usage
 0. Clone the repo